netlify/plugins/docs/CONTRIBUTING.md

 ### Major releases

-If a plugin has several major releases, the latest version of each major release must be specified in a `compatibility` array.
-The major releases must be sorted from most to least recent.
-The first `compatibility` item's `version` must be the same as the top-level `version` field.
+If a plugin has several major releases, you must specify the latest version of each major release in a `compatibility` array with major releases sorted from most recent to least recent.
+The first `compatibility` item's `version` should be the same as the top-level `version` field.

 ```json
 "version": "1.3.0"